Bartva1/CD-ABSC-with-LLMs/README.md

 - utilities.py: Helper functions + functions for post-processing.
 - preview_test_info.py: Prints out all the different combinations used in the experiments, more info on the structure of these configurations can be found in the script itself.

+## How to Run Replication Code
+In this study we also replicate the study: "Domain-Adaptive Aspect-Based Sentiment Classification Using Masked Domain-Specific Words and Target Position-Aware Attention".
+All the files are adapted from: https://github.com/FvdKnaap/DAWM-LCR-Rot-hop-plus-plus.
+Here are the steps to follow to get the results from the benchmark models, which are the LCR-Rot-hop++ model and DAWM-Rot-hop++ model.
+1. Follow the instruction to run the main code, to get the folder data_out.
+2. Open the folder called "Replication", and copy the data_out folder into this folder.
+3. Run save_data.py to create BERT embeddings which are used
+4. Run lcr/lcr_rot_train.py to get the results for the LCR-Rot-hop++ model
+5. Run dawm/bertmasker_lcr_train_cross.py to get the results for the DAWM-LCR-Rot-hop++

 ## Getting an API key from groq
 1. Go to https://groq.com.